1966 flood of the Arno: Impact

 The flood has had a lasting impact on Florence, economically and culturally.
 City officials and citizens were unprepared for the storm and the widespread devastation that it caused.
 There were virtually no emergency measures in place, at least partially because Florence is located in an area where the frequency of flooding is relatively low.
 In fact, approximately 90% of the city's population were completely unaware of the imminent disaster.

 Residents were set to celebrate their country's World War I victory over Austria on 4 November, Armed Forces Day.
 In commemoration, businesses were closed and many of their employees were out of town for the public holiday.
 While many lives were likely spared as a result, the locked buildings greatly inhibited the salvaging of valuable materials from numerous institutions and shops, with the exception of a number of jewellery stores whose owners were warned by their nightwatchmen.

-5,000 families were left homeless by the storm, and 6,000 stores were forced out of business.
+6,000 shops were destroyed, more than 70,000 families were left homeless, 20,000 cars were immersed in the water and mud, and thousands of workshops, factories, laboratories and stores were flooded.
 Approximately 600,000 tons of mud, rubble and sewage severely damaged or destroyed numerous collections of books, manuscripts and fine art.
 It is estimated that between 3 and 4 million books and manuscripts were damaged, as well as 14,000 movable works of art.

 Artist Marco Sassone, in a 1969 interview, recalled the impact of the flood on Florence's residents: "The only thing you could do was watch and be helpless.
 Nature was master...the women became crazy with fear.
 They began throwing things from the windows and screaming 'who is going to save my children?'"
 It was reported that 101 people lost their lives in the flood waters.

+Paul Conway, in Flood in Florence, 1966: Fifty-Year Retrospective (2018), notes that "the broad effects of the Florence Flood from 1966 to the present, fifty years later, are perhaps not clearly measurable," yet emphasise that "many changes in professional practice can be attributed to the work of recovery."